fabulousengineer0211/Single-Port-Ram/README.md

-# Simple Single port ram designed using Vhdl
+# I am learning how to use github!..This repository is about, Simple Single port ram, 128 bit designed using Vhdl.
-Here's my first coding repository..i am learning how to use github!